-This program offers a rebate to commercial water customers for up to half the purchase price of water-saving equipment with a $5,000 maximum.
+This program offers a rebate to commercial, industrial, and institutional water customers for up to half the purchase price of water-saving equipment with a $5,000 maximum.
 Project must be installed after January 1, 2006 and not be related to landscape irrigation.
 Rebates are awarded based on a review and approval process.
-If you are interested in participating in the ICI Rebate Program, call the Water Utilities department at 972-466-4206.
+If you are interested in participating in the ICI Rebate Program, call the Water Utilities department at 972-466-3000.

 Frequently Asked Questions about Pressure Reducing Valves (PRV)